Skip to content

 RMD Rules for Gold IRAs and Traditional IRAs

 Required minimum distributions start at age 73, whether you need the money or not.
-Missing the deadline costs a 25% penalty on the amount you should have withdrawn (Source: IRS Publication 590-B).
+Missing the deadline costs you a 25% penalty on the amount you should have withdrawn (Source: IRS Publication 590-B).
 For Gold IRA holders, selling physical metals adds days of processing that paper-asset IRAs avoid.
-This article covers the calculation, the deadlines, the Roth advantage, and how to plan ahead.
+This article covers the calculation, the deadlines, the Roth advantage, and how you can plan ahead.

 Key Takeaways